nyurik/leaflet-vega/README.md

 Optionally, provide additional parameters to vegaLayer():
 * `vega` - custom instance of Vega library
-* `parseConfig` - Options to be passed to the Vega's parse method
+* `parseConfig` - Options to be passed to the Vega parse method
-* `viewConfig` - Options to be passed ot the Vega's View constructor
+* `viewConfig` - Options to be passed ot the Vega View constructor

 # Usage (Vega spec)